 You may also be interested in The Great Kiltie Con

 This article was written several years ago; around the time of the creation of the Royal Regiment of Scotland.
-Sadly, it failed to find a home at that time in the Scottish media.
+Sadly, as with a couple of other articles I thought would be of interest to Scottish publications, it failed to generate any positive response from any of them.
 I've updated it slightly.

 Here's what Alan Cameron, who formed the Cameron Highlanders, had to say in defence of the kilt when he was asked about plans to force his men into trousers in 1804 :